rayoub/rupee/README.md

 If using FileZilla, you should set the connection timeout to at least 1000 seconds in the Edit-Settings dialog.
 Click the data/pdb/ local directory to select the destination for the files.
 Click the /pub/pdb/data/structures/all/pdb/ remote directory containing the files you want to download.
-It will take a few minutes to obtain the directory listing.
+It will take a few minutes to obtain the directory listing and may even appear non-responsive.
-Then right-click the pdb/ remote directory and select download.
+Once you have obtained the directory listing, right-click the pdb/ remote directory and select download.
 This will also create the pdb/ local directory under the data/pdb/ directory if it hasn't already been created.

 If the data/pdb/obsolete/ local directory is not already created, then create it now.
 To populate the data/pdb/obsolete/ local directory, the actions are different from above because the remote files are organized into subdirectories.
 First, if using FileZilla, select the data/pdb/obsolete/ local directory and select the /pub/pdb/data/structures/obsolete/pdb remote directory.
 Then, go to the Server-Search Remote Files dialog.
-For search conditions, add a filename ends with 'ent.gz' rule and click search and wait a few minutes for the search to complete.
+For search conditions, add a filename ends with 'ent.gz' rule and click search.
+It should take about 10 minutes for the search to complete.
-In the Search dialog, select all files to be downloaded using Ctrl-A.
+Once the search is complete, in the Search dialog, select all files to be downloaded using Ctrl-A.
 Right-click and choose download.
 Choose to flatten remote paths and click OK.